loerssoni/lakeshack/README.md

     * schema.json - read in extract to ensure data conforms to predefined schema
     * extract.py
 * dags/deploy/dags/dwh_fina/transform contains
+    * transforms_samples.ipynb which contains duckdb SQL showing a couple of very basic ideas on how to report on this data
     * transform.py which has some boilerplate

 ### General principle